Skip to content

 can get_user_info with entry {

-# 'root' automatically refers to current user's space
+# 'root' automatically points to the current user's graph

 profiles = [root-->(`?UserProfile)];